HPC-AI-Team/pexsi/doc/introduction.md

 groups of processors.
 The parallel selected inversion method (PSelInv, which is included in %PEXSI) can scale well to \f$256\sim 4096\f$ processors depending on the sparsity of the problem, and the system size.
-Therefore it is most advantageous to use %PEXSI when \f$10000~100000\f$ processors are available.
+Therefore it is most advantageous to use %PEXSI when more than 1000 processors are available.

 Nonetheless, for some problems we have also observed that it can be advantageous to use %PEXSI using hundreds to thousands of processors.